austinhartzheim/unicodealert/README.md

-#UnicodeAlert
+# UnicodeAlert
 Warn about unicode URLs.
+It's that simple.